FF11RR77/Applied-Data-Science-Capstone/README.md

 # Applied Data Science Capstone

-Find the best neighborhood in Toronto to open a Farmers Market
+###The goal : Find the best neighborhood in Toronto to open a Farmers Market

 I want to introduce my Capstone project about the analysis of farmers market openind in Toronto.